-Free Downloadable Dolphin Theme Yoga Lesson Plan Package
+Free Downloadable Dolphin Themed Yoga Lesson Plan Package

 Everything you need to teach a memorable dolphin themed yoga class.

 Below you can download the resources I created for a “dolphin themed yoga class” for my own yoga class.
 I created it using the Drag & Drop Yoga Lesson Planner that’s included within The Yoga Teacher Lesson Plan Kit.
-The 4 dolphin themed yoga handouts were taken from the 250+ pre-filled yoga class handouts package…which, by the way, is a free bonus within The Yoga Teacher Lesson Plan Kit.
+The 4 dolphin themed yoga handouts were taken from the 250+ pre-filled yoga class handouts package available in the Yoga Teacher Class Handouts Kit.

 - Dolphin Yoga Lesson Plan